osism/documentation/source/configuration/networks.rst

 The storage frontend network is the connection between ceph nodes and all other hosts which need access to storage services.

+It is recommended to use an MTU of 9000 in this network.

 .. code-block:: yaml
    :caption: inventory/host_vars/<hostname>.yml